 Open Question 2: What other mechanisms contribute to changes in protein expression in cells lacking bS21-2?

-Our investigation into the mechanism of bS21-2 impacting protein abundance focused on the 5´ UTRs of bS21-2-responsive genes.
-Indeed, we found that the 5´ UTRs of several genes was sufficient to cause changes in protein production (Chapter 3, Figure 1B).
-However, some genes including FTL_0881 and FTL_0215 were found to be different at the protein level in the proteomics screen (Chapter 2, Figure 2; Supplemental File 3), but the 5´ UTRs were not impacted by loss of bS21-2 in our reporter assays (Chapter 3, Supplemental Figure 2).
-One possible explanation is that our predicted 5´ UTR is inaccurate and is missing the regulatory element.
+Our investigation into the mechanism by which bS21-2 governs protein abundance focused on the 5´ UTRs of bS21-2-responsive genes.
+Indeed, we found that the 5´ UTRs of several genes were sufficient to cause changes in protein production (Chapter 3, Figure 1B).
+However, some genes, including FTL_0881 and FTL_0215, were found to be different at the protein level in the proteomics screen (Chapter 2, Figure 2; Supplemental File 3), but their 5´ UTRs were not responsive to bS21-2 in our reporter assays (Chapter 3, Supplemental Figure 2).
+One possible explanation is that their estimated 5´ UTRs are inaccurate and missing a regulatory element.
 As mentioned, we plan to map transcription start sites across the genome to get more accurate predictions of 5´ UTRs.
 It is possible that with correct FTL_0881 and FTL_0215 5´ UTRs, we will see impacts from bS21-2 that are consistent with the proteomics screen.

-Alternatively, the lack of response of some 5´ UTRs to bS21-2 may suggest there are other regulatory mechanisms outside of the 5´ UTRs that impact expression of these genes.
-Specifically, there may be downstream effects of other regulators that are impacted by bS21-2.
-For instance, there may be differences in protein stability of FTL_0881 or FTL_0215 in bS21-2 mutant cells, due to changes in proteases or protein-processing genes.
-Several proteases and peptidases were found differentially abundant in our genome-wide screens of ΔbS21-2 at either the transcript or protein level.
-These include pyrrolidone-carboxylate peptidase (FTL_0207), an uncharacterized peptidase (FTL_0008), peptidase M16 family proteins (FTL_1482 and 1483) and ATP-dependent proteases HslU and HslV (FTL_0964 and 0965), which could impact protein stability and function.
-While we assessed protein stability in Chapter 2 (Figure S5), we only determined that the half-life of PdpB was unaffected by loss of bS21-2.
-Given that the 5´ UTR of pdpB is responsive to bS21-2, it is possible that FTL_0881 and FTL_0215 may be impacted by a different mechanism.
-Further analyses of protein stability of more genes may reveal post-translational impacts of bS21-2.
-If this is the case, protein abundance of genes with variable protein stability may be assessed in the context of candidate protease knockouts or complementation to determine the mechanism of proteolysis.
+Alternatively, the lack of response of some 5´ UTRs to bS21-2 may suggest there are other regulatory mechanisms that impact expression of these genes.
+Specifically, bS21-2 may directly impact synthesis of proteins that influence the abundance of other proteins.
+With respect to protein stability, we only assessed the half-life of PdpB, determining it was unaffected by loss of bS21-2 (Chapter 2, Figure S5).
+Given that the 5´ UTR of pdpB is responsive to bS21-2, we interpret this to mean that the expression of pdpB is governed by bS21-2 during translation initiation.
+Other proteins, like FTL_0881 and FTL_0215, may have altered abundance in bS21-2 mutant cells as the result of changes in the abundance of proteases or protein processing genes.
+Several proteases and peptidases were found to have altered abundance in our genome-wide analyses of cells lacking bS21-2 at either the transcript or protein level.
+These include pyrrolidone-carboxylate peptidase (FTL_0207), an uncharacterized peptidase (FTL_0008), peptidase M16 family proteins (FTL_1482 and 1483) and ATP-dependent proteases HslU and HslV (FTL_0964 and 0965), all of which could impact protein stability and function.
+Further analyses of protein stability of more genes may reveal secondary impacts of loss of bS21-2.
+This could be achieved by comparing If this is the case, protein abundance of genes with variable protein stability may be assessed in the context of candidate protease knockouts or complementation to determine the mechanism of proteolysis.

-In addition to proteases, there may be bS21-2-responsive gene regulators that lead to downstream effects.
-For instance, we have documented changes in abundance of the RNA chaperone Hfq in ΔbS21-2 cells.
-While our Hfq analyses focused on impacts on the FPI genes, there may be downstream effects on other genes that could be impacting translation initiation.
+In addition to proteases, there may be other regulators governed by bS21-2 that lead to indirect effects.
+For instance, we have documented changes in abundance of the RNA chaperone Hfq in bS21-2 mutant cells.
+While our Hfq analyses focused on impacts on the FPI genes, there may be Hfq-mediated effects on other transcripts that impact translation initiation.
 ChIP-seq of tagged Hfq in the presence or absence of rifampicin (termed ChIPPAR-seq; Kambara et al. 2018) would reveal genes that Hfq binds to and regulates co-transcriptionally.
-By utilizing this strategy in wild-type and the bS21-2 knockout, we would be able to identify downstream impacts of bS21-2 occurring via an Hfq mechanism.
-Other regulators may also be impacted by loss of bS21-2 and could be analyzed in similar ways, by assessing impacts on transcript abundance, protein stability, or DNA-binding in the presence of absence of bS21-2.
+By performing a similar study in wild-type and the bS21-2 mutant cells, we could identify Hfq-mediated effects in cells without bS21-2.
+Other regulators may also be affected by loss of bS21-2 and additional directed analyses would be required to separate their effects from the effects of bS21-2.